protobufjs/protobuf.js/README.md

 The library also includes an early implementation of [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

-**Note** that this API is rather new in protobuf.js (and probably buggy) and that decorators are an experimental feature in TypeScript.
-Also note that declaration order is important depending on the JS target.
+**Note** that decorators are an experimental feature in TypeScript and that declaration order is important depending on the JS target.
 For example, `@Field.d(2, AwesomeArrayMessage)` requires that `AwesomeArrayMessage` has been defined earlier when targeting `ES5`.

 ```ts
 import { Message, Type, Field, OneOf } from "protobufjs/light"; // respectively "./node_modules/protobufjs/light.js"